When it comes to remote work, being productive while also maintaining a good work-life balance from home is easier said than done.

-Below are 11 tips on how you can be productive during your adjustment to remote work.
+Below are 11 tips on how you can be productive if you’re adjusting to remote work.

 Set a remote-work schedule